Subscribe

 Define project scope and timeline

-At this point in the project discovery phase, you can provide a detailed estimate of the resources, costs, and time needed to complete the project.
+At this point in the project discovery phase, you can provide a detailed estimate of the costs, resources, and time needed to complete the project.
 Finish the stage by crafting a full project timeline with defined milestones, deliverables, and deadlines.

 After finishing the requirements elicitation stage, you’ll have the following deliverables on hand: